Jeremy and Rachel Smith

 Keep….
 Going!

-Matched by Marilyn and David
+Matched by Anonymous

 • Anonymous gave an undisclosed amount

-Matched by Marilyn and David
+Matched by Anonymous

 • Trina Grier gave $30